jhorzek/lesstimate/Readme.md

 ## Example

 The following code demonstrates the use of **lesstimate** with regularized linear regressions.
 A longer step-by-step introduction including installation of **lesstimate** is provided in the [documentation](https://jhorzek.github.io/lesstimate/).
+The cmake infrastructure was created with [cmake-init](https://github.com/friendlyanon/cmake-init).

 ```
 #include <armadillo>